SU-SWS/stanford_capx/README.md

 Also included in this package is a module called: capx_issue_collector.
 If you enable this module you will have a 'report feedback' button added to the bottom right hand corner of your website.
 This will allow you to post feedback directly to our Jira instance.

 ### Security

-#### Managing API Keys
-If you store your OAuth clientID and secret in a file somewhere, be sure that it is secure.
-UIT will not delete your .pass file on AFS, and it is secure in that location, but it is not recommended to leave them there indefinitely.
 #### HTTPS
 CAPx uses https for all API calls.
 Please follow this best practice as you develop with this module.
 #### httpoxy mitigation: